JVMBarboza/Sleeping-Sickness-Agent-Based-Model-Approach/README.md

 ## Installing

-No instalation, just modify and execute "run.sh"
+No instalation, just modify and execute run.sh file.

 ## Running

-    i)  change the main R variable in each simulation for better results since a different value of R implies different pseudo random numbers.
-Also remember to modify the directory of simulation results in python files(**).
+    i) The authors recommend a change in the "ran" variable value in run.sh for each simulation since a different value of "ran" implies in different pseudo random numbers.

+    ii) Modify the directory of simulation results in python files(**).

-    ii) modify variable values in sed command.
+    iii) modify variable values in sed command.

 ## Built With